Shiska07/ProtoPVAE/README.md

 ## Overview

 PartProtoVAE is a prototypical-part network that combines a Variational Autoencoder (VAE) bottleneck with a prototype-based classifier.
-The model learns interpretable prototypes — representative image patches — that are used directly in the classification decision.
-Training proceeds in five sequential stages ending in a convex last-layer optimisation.

 ---